Tushika25/Microsoft-Udacity-ML-scholarship/README.md

 ---
 ## Documentation

-- Confused where to start using Tensorflow??
+- Confused about where to start using Tensorflow??
- Refer to https://www.tensorflow.org/learn so as to be confortable and start with tensorflow as per your requirements.
+ Refer to https://www.tensorflow.org/learn to be comfortable and start with TensorFlow as per your requirements.

 - Use https://docs.microsoft.com/en-us/learn/azure/ to learn and explore more on Azure.